parkerac/LINCS_heatmaps/README.md

 # LINCS_heatmaps
-Scripts for creating heatmaps based on the LINCS database
+This repository contains scripts for creating heatmaps based on the LINCS database.